Episode - 3F15

-- Babies Make Everything Better: Deconstructed — Troy's agent wants Troy and Selma to have a baby, but Troy doesn't know the first thing about sex with a real woman and Selma doesn't want to bring a child into a sham marriage.
+- Babies Make Everything Better: Played for Drama — Troy's agent wants Troy and Selma to have a baby, but Troy doesn't know the first thing about sex with a real woman and Selma doesn't want to bring a child into a sham marriage.

 - Biting-the-Hand Humor: The final line reveals 20th Century Fox is willing to produce Troy's ridiculously outdated-sounding (it appears to be a throwback to campy late 1960s made-for-TV family musicals) vanity project.

 - By the Lights of Their Eyes: "Marge, could you close your eyes?
 I'm trying to sleep."